yano404/covid19-summary-display/README.md

 | 28  | USA            | 179      |
 | 29  | United Kingdom | 183      |
 | 30  | Vietnam        | 188      |

+## License
+Copyright (c) 2021 Takayuki YANO
+The source code is licensed under the MIT License, see LICENSE.